ddai/hand-drawn-maps/README.md

 1. Make a list of your favorite Bay Area "not for tourists super legit" spots or paths.  _For example, I could make a map of legit dim sum spots, or favorite places to bike._
 2. Draw it!
 Need a base map?
 Try [Maps --> Image](http://maps.stamen.com/m2i/#toner-lite/768:512/12/37.8148/-122.3859) from Stamen.
 3. For the spirited folk, crumble up your paper and stain it with tea.
-More instructions here: http://www.kiwicrate.com/projects/Tea-Stained-Treasure-Maps/752
+[More instructions here.](http://www.kiwicrate.com/projects/Tea-Stained-Treasure-Maps/752)
-4. Adding a pirate ship in the bay is optional.
+4. Adding a [pirate ship](http://www.marapets.com/pirateship.php) in the bay is optional.
 5. Trade your treasure map with a fellow Maptimer and go adventuring, yay!

 ###03 [Where Do We Go](https://www.youtube.com/watch?v=Yt-KMPvgKPo)

-###04 Cartouches
+###Cartouches
 Don't forget to spruce up your map and:

 1. Draw a sweet compass rose